-You can convert the points on a path between corner to smooth points.
-Using options in the Control panel, you can quickly convert multiple anchor points.
-Using the Convert Anchor Point tool, you can choose to convert only one side of the point, and you can precisely alter the curve as you convert the point.
+You can convert the points on a path between corner and smooth points.
+Use options in the Control panel to quickly convert multiple anchor points.
+Use the Convert Anchor Point tool to choose to convert only one side of the point, and to precisely alter the curve as you convert the point.

-To use the anchor point conversion options in the Control panel, only relevant anchor points, not the entire object, should be selected.
+To use the anchor point conversion options in the Control panel, select relevant anchor points only, not the entire object.
 If you select multiple objects, one of the objects must be only partially selected.
 When entire objects are selected, the Control panel options change to those that affect the entire object.

 Position the Convert Anchor Point tool over the anchor point you want to convert, and do one of the following:Dragging a direction point out of a corner point to create a smooth point